 Moreover, having tried both, I greatly prefer the oil.
 The balm worked well but blurred my eyes, and I always had to triple-rinse them.
 The balm’s texture is unique and buttery, but the texture of the cleansing oil is also quite pleasurable.

-Another plus for the oil is that it is more hygienic because it comes in a pump.
+Another plus for the Beauty of Joseon Ginseng Cleansing Oil is that it is more hygienic than the balm because it comes in a pump.

 They both remove sunscreen very well.

-Shop for Beauty Of Joseon Ginseng Cleansing Oil
+Shop for the Beauty of Joseon Ginseng Cleansing Oil

 - Lin TK, Zhong L, Santiago JL.
 Anti-Inflammatory and Skin Barrier Repair Effects of Topical Application of Some Plant Oils.
 Int J Mol Sci.
 2017 Dec 27;19(1):70. doi: 10.3390/ijms19010070.
 PMID: 29280987; PMCID: PMC5796020.